Exotic open $4$-manifolds which are non-leaves: Exotic simply connected smooth -manifolds and foliations

-To prove this, we shall use a weak generalization of Novikov's theorem on the existence of Reeb components, Theorem 4 of \cite{Schweitzer}.
+To prove this, we shall use a special case of a weak generalization of Novikov's theorem on the existence of Reeb components, Theorem 4 of \cite{Schweitzer}.
 Recall that a (generalized) Reeb component with connected boundary is a compact $(k+1)$-manifold with a codimension one foliation such that the boundary is a leaf and the interior fibers over the circle with the leaves as fibers.
-Suppose we are given a compact $(k+1)$-manifold $M$ with a transversely oriented codimension one foliation $\FF$ and a transverse foliation $\NN$, and also a connected closed $k$-dimensional manifold $B$ with a bifoliated map $h:B\times [a,b]\to M$, where $[a,b]$ is an interval in the real line, such that $h(B\times\{t\})$ is contained in a leaf $L_t$ of $\FF$ for every $t\in [a,b]$ and $h_a:B\to L_a$ is an embedding, where $h_t(x)=h(x,t)$.